zeppe-lin/start-stop-daemon/README.md

 SSD from dpkg distribution with adjustments for CRUX.

 This SSD have the following little differences:
-- applied CRUX' patch by default
+- CRUX' patch by default
-- removed systemd-related code
+- no systemd-related code
-- build files have been adjusted to suckless style
+- suckless style build
-- various man page fixes
+- various fixes and cleanups

 See git log for complete/further differences.